 "My role at the head of the finance team is twofold," explains Peter Cannan, group financial controller.
 "Firstly, we oversee the numbers of each of our regional operations, analyzing and evaluating how we can improve running our business day to day.
 Secondly, as group we are rapidly expanding and continuously evaluating new markets and acquisition opportunities, which in turn requires us to be able to present and explain our financials to investors, both current and future."

 In order to fulfill both of these roles, Eaton Towers needed a solution to consolidate financial data from each of its regional bases, involving currency conversions, and intercompany eliminations and allocations.
-With offices spread across Africa, Cannan identified Adaptive Consolidation, part of the Adaptive Suite, as a cost-effective solution he could implement himself in each of the company's sites.
+With offices spread across Africa, Cannan identified the Adaptive Insights Business Planning Cloud as a cost-effective solution he could implement himself in each of the company's sites.

 "It's important to be agile in the telecoms business," said Cannan.
 "I didn't want a product that required an army of consultants to implement or make changes—so that effectively ruled out installing on-premises software.
 I knew Adaptive Insights was something that I could implement myself, quickly and easily, and all of our users would understand it with very little training."

 Eaton Towers has used Adaptive Insights to automatically roll up and report on substantial amounts of data created by each of its operations, including income and balance sheets, cash flow, revenue, and capex analysis.
 Adding the use of Adaptive OfficeConnect, the finance team has accelerated the monthly reporting cycle by more than 100% and has greater insight into how each operation is performing—examining KPIs such as revenue and profitability per tower, and revenue per tenant.